Aashishsharma/Learnings/SFMC/SFMC.md

 use %%dataextensionfieldname%% when sending email in bulk like
 Hey %%firstName%%

+You can create DE from scratch / form other DE (aka filtered DE)

 ## Automation Studio
 Entry source can be file drop (any file put to SFMC ftp) or scheduled
 Below automation gets file from FTP location (based on file-name-patter) and add that data into DE